Mendoza mountains

 Mendoza is a popular destination for international backpackers but also for Argentinians and many flock to Mendoza in the summer months to enjoy the laid-back vibe and escape the big cities.

-Stay at Gorillas if you are looking to make new friends and enjoy an authentic Argentinian night out.
+Stay at Gorillas if you are looking to party, make new friends, and enjoy an authentic Argentinian night out.

 Gorilla Hostel is one of my favourite backpacker hostels in South America, one for the all round social vibe it creates, and two, because it is also a great party hostel.
 For a full list of the best backpacker hostels in South America, head to the post below: